GwydionJon/Orca_script_manager/docs/source/explanation/explanation.rst

-The **batch_manager** is the outer most layer and is responsible for managing the *work_managers*. it is given a list of molecules and a list of calculations as well as the order these calculations are to be performed in.
+The **batch_manager** is the outer most layer and is responsible for managing the *work_managers*.
+It is given a list of molecules and a list of calculations as well as the order in which these calculations have to be performed.

 .. image:: example_config.png
    :alt: Description of the image
    :width: 400px
    :align: center

 The example flow chart reads as follows:

-The initial guess is optimized according to **Optimization A** and **Optimization B** before both results are advanced to each **SP** Step.
+The initial guess is optimized according to **Optimization A** and **Optimization B** before both results are advanced to each **Single Point** step.
-This parallelization allows for a quick and efficient generation of various benchmarks or comparisons.
+This parallelization allows for a quick and efficient generation of new data.
 It is of course also possible to have many more calculations in sequence or parallel.
 For example a MM calculation followed by a QM calculation and followed up by a frequency calculation.